silverqx/TinyORM/docs/tinyorm-relationships.md

 The `getRelationValue<Related>` method performs "lazy loading", meaning they will only load their relationship data when you actually access them.
 Because of this, developers often use [eager loading](#eager-loading) to pre-load relationships they know will be accessed after loading the model.
 Eager loading provides a significant reduction in SQL queries that must be executed to load a model's relations.

-To access eager loaded relationship use BaseModel's `getRelation<Related>` method:
+To access eager loaded relationship use Model's `getRelation<Related>` method:

     auto user = User::find(1);